appsec01ey/Cloud-Security/AZ-900 /03 Azure Virtual Machines.md

   - We can create all VMs with same template or flexible template (custom data ; cloudinit we saw earlier)
   - Allows to add a Load Balancer to distribute the traffic among the VMs
   - Also helps to attain High availability by spreading VMs across Availability Zones or Fault Domains

+- ##### Static IP:
+  - While creating a VM we can go to Networking > Public IP > Assign a static IP so that when we restart or stop start a VM , the IP remains same
+  - Public IP is charged per IP per hour.

+- ##### Dedicated Hosts:
+  - Dedicated Hosts in Azure are physical servers that are dedicated to your organization’s workloads.
+These hosts are not shared with any other customers, unlike the regular Azure VMs, which share underlying physical hardware with other tenants.
+  - Benefits : Isolation , Compliance ,  Licensing Optimization

+- ##### Site Recovery:
+  - Azure Site Recovery (ASR) is a disaster recovery (DR) solution offered by Azure to help businesses protect their critical workloads and applications from outages, ensuring business continuity.
+  - Go to VM > Go to Site Recovery > Select Region and replicate your VM in the region